inoueakimitsu/ExcelAgentTemplate/README.md

 1. Activate the virtual environment (`.\.venv\Scripts\activate`) and then run `python langchain_fastapi.py`
 2. Double-click `RunAgentClient/bin/Debug/RunAgentClient-AddIn64.xll`.
-3. A notification screen saying "There are no usable digital signatures" will be displayed.
+3. A notification screen stating "There are no usable digital signatures" will be displayed.
 Click "Enable this add-in for this session only (E)".
 The `RunAgent` function will be available only for this session.
 4. Create a new blank workbook in that session.
 5. In any cell, enter a formula like `=RunAgent("Please research the number of employees for XYZ Corporation.")`, replacing "XYZ Corporation" with an appropriate company name, and press Enter.
 6. `#N/A` will be displayed.
 On the Python screen, logs indicating the processing status will be shown.
 Once the processing is complete, the cell content will be replaced with the actual output.

 ## Limitations

-- Please be mindful of OpenAI API usage.
+- Keep track of your OpenAI API usage.
-- This tool does not utilize GPU.
+- This tool does not use a GPU.

 ## Frequently Asked Questions

 Q. What tasks is ExcelAgentTemplate suitable for?
 A. ExcelAgentTemplate is well-suited for automating various business tasks such as data collection, analysis, and report generation.
 It is particularly effective for non-standard tasks and situations that require integration with external data.

-Q. How much does the API usage cost?
+Q. How much do the APIs cost?
-A. API usage fees vary depending on the usage volume.
-Please refer to the websites of each API for details.
-Some APIs offer free plans up to a certain usage limit.
+A. API costs depend on usage.
+Check each API's website for details.
+Some offer free plans with usage limits.

 Q. Is commercial use allowed?
 A. Yes, commercial use is permitted.
 The project is provided under the MIT License, allowing free usage, modification, and distribution.
 However, please adhere to the terms of service of each API when using them.